Doctor insights on:

 2010 recommendation:: Yes if...
 Low-dose Aspirin therapy (75 mg/day to 162 mg/day) should be taken by diabetic men older than 50 and diabetic women older than 60 who are at increased risk for cardiovascular disease.
 Such risk factors include a family history of cardiovascular disease, smoking, hypertension (high blood pressure), albuminuria (having protein in the urine), and dyslipidemia (abnormal cholesterol levels). ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Does aspirin help toothache?

 - Good painkiller for toothache

-- Is neurontin good for toothache?
+- What is good to take for a toothache?

 - What is good for a bad toothache?